chaossocial/meta/_posts/2025-09-02-automated-spam-moderation.md

 but we can also temporarily adjust them to respond to new spam waves.

 For convenience, the script also auto-suspends accounts that are already suspended on their home instance (mostly to clean up lingering notifications that do not get auto-removed).
-The same limits apply here as before: no users that have local followers will be impacted.

 **The script never touches local users or anyone followed by our users.** It only acts on external accounts that multiple people have reported as spam and that have no other interactions with our instance.
 For anything more